9 Tips for Photography by Bike

-Maybe your iPhone takes spectacular photos and you want to add Flickr app or Instagram filters anyway, so you can get away with this compact option.
+Maybe your iPhone takes spectacular photos and you want to you like the Flickr app or Instagram filters anyway, so you can get away with this compact option.
 If you’re not traveling far or weight is not an issue, go all out with your full DSLR.
 You’ll love those photos later, provided the bulky camera won’t be a hassle.
 Think this one through and weigh your options or skimp on other gear to make room for your camera if it is a priority.

 3. Inform the Team

 If you’re riding with friends, make sure they’re cool with your photo program in advance so everyone’s on the same page.
-If you’re a strong rider, you can stop for a shot then hop back in the saddle ad crank it to catch up with your buddies.
+If you’re a strong rider, you can stop for a shot then hop back in the saddle and crank it to catch up with your buddies.
 If your friends aren’t the patient type, maybe this isn’t the best ride for leisurely taking photos.